digital-cube/base3example-contacts/README.md

     cd ../..
 ```

-### 3) run application in docker
+### 3) Run application in docker

 ```bash
     docker-compose up
 ```

-### 4) run application test locally
+### 4) Run application test locally

-to run services and test locally, you need to have installed postgres sql
+To run services and test locally, you need to have installed postgres sql
 database and redis.

-in postgres create user demo, and the following databases:
+In postgres create user demo, and the following databases:
 demo, test_demo, demo_contacts, test_demo_contacts, demo_users and test_demo_users